pkarsy/AutomaticSchoolBellTimer/README.md

 Without a real time clock it is easy for the module to lose the time.
 Example is a power outage, followed by Internet disconnection (The power outage affects the network equipment).
 Or a WIFI password change (Without updating our project).
 With the RTC, the module will continue to work for a long time, until we fix the problem.
 Full instrctions on:

 https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231

-## STEP 6.
-Relay/SSR selection
-Most general purpose timers i have seen use electromechanical relays.
-For this project you might for example use this one

-TODO photo

-They work for AC and DC and and A wide range of voltages.
-They might have problems with inductive loads (electromechanical bells are inductive and apart from real noice produce a lot of electrical noice also !)
-Probably the quality(contact materials) of the relay plays an importand role here, but this is something I cannot discuss, I dont have the expertice nor the tools to test them.

-The other option is to use a Solid State Relay (SSR).
-They have some adavntages and disadvantages over the electromechanical Relays :
-- They work on specific conditions ususally only AC or only DC, and specific votages.
-As we are probably speak about mains voltage.
-You need a ~230V AC SSR like this one
-- Generally not well suited for inductive loads.
-I imagine not all relays are the same, but it is not very easy to know for sure.

-TODO PHOTO

-- They do not need power(+5V) only GND+A GPIO PIN
-- If they used inside specifications they can have a very long life.
-- Triac based AC solid relays are very well suited for inductive loads.
-- Cannot completly cut the power, allowing some mA to leak.
-For electromechanical bells this is OK, but I dont know about other types.
-Also check if this tiny mA leak has some safety implications, altrough it is very small to pose a threat.

 ## STEP 7.
 Collecting the rest of the hardware.
 PHOTO-TODO